 Collaborating with the Director of Development and IHS President on major donor strategy for donors within their portfolios.

 Candidates must have demonstrable, extensive (5+ years) experience in developing major gift fundraising plans and leading a team tasked with executing such plans.
 In addition, candidates should possess a strong appreciation for classical liberal principles (individual rights, free markets, limited government, voluntarism, and peace).
 The successful candidate will have strong writing capability, an entrepreneurial spirit, the ability to balance shifting and competing priorities, the capacity to adjust strategies and tactics quickly in response to new information, and a track record as a skilled, proven manager and leader.
 Development/fundraising experience is required.

-This is an exceptional opportunity to apply a strong communications capability to contribute substantively to the growth and effectiveness of a results-oriented, mission-driven organization—with a 2013 budget of $11.3 million, up 58% in three years.
+This is an exceptional opportunity to apply a strong communications capability to contribute substantively to the growth and effectiveness of a results-oriented, mission-driven organization—with a 2015 budget of $13.5 million, up 69% in five years.
 At IHS, you can grow professionally and intellectually, excel at what you’re good at, and help make the world a better place.